Abstract

 RJ

-The use of radiolucent pedicle fixation in degenerative lumbar spine surgery
+, et al. The use of radiolucent pedicle fixation in degenerative lumbar spine surgery.

 J Surg Case Rep